LorisSigrist/zocker/README.md

 });
 ```

-We guarantee that the same seed will always produce the same data, with the same schema and same options.
+We guarantee that the same seed will always produce the same data, with the same schema, same options and same version.

 ## Examples

 ### Cyclic JSON

-Since `zocker` supports `z.lazy`, you can use it to generate cyclic data.
+Zocker supports `z.lazy`.
+You can use it to generate cyclic data.like normal

 ```typescript
 const literalSchema = z.union([z.string(), z.number(), z.boolean(), z.null()]);